 Apply for Assistance:

 Clients are referred to the Clinic through its referral partners.
 There is no formal application process.

 To be eligible for legal assistance from the Clinic, you must be referred by one of community partners.

 Maureen E. McDonagh

 Maureen joined the Center in January 1998 as a Clinical Instructor in the Housing Law and Litigation Unit.
 She oversaw the move to specializing in Post-Foreclosure Cases and was in July, 2006 appointed to the Faculty as a Lecture.
-She has, since 2011, directed the Post-Foreclosure Eviction Defense Clinic and she teaches the accompanying class to second and third year Harvard Law School students.
+She has, since 2011, directed the Housing Law Clinic and she teaches the accompanying class to second and third year Harvard Law School students.
 Prior to her work at the Center, Maureen, for ten years, specialized in the representation of indigent individuals in criminal defense and child abuse and neglect cases.
 Maureen has volunteered as a Citizen Teacher with the Citizen Schools program, mentoring Boston Public Middle School students in a Legal Apprenticeship Program that met at LSC.
 She has also served as adjunct faculty at the Urban College of Boston, which is affiliated with Action for Boston Community Development, Inc. Maureen received her B.A. from Suffolk University in 1980 and her J.D. from Suffolk University Law School in 1987.

 Staff Attorney for the Mattapan Initiative